sainnhe/tmux-fzf/README.md

 And you can use **kill** action to unlink or kill current window.

+`kill` actually use `tmux unlink-window -k` instead of `tmux kill-window`.
+The main difference between `unlink-window -k` and `kill-window` is that `kill-window` will kill current window and all other windows linked to it, while `unlink-window -k` will only kill current window.

-The logic of the kill action is a bit like hard link in unix/linux.
+The logic of the `unlink -k` action is a bit like hard link in unix/linux.
 If the current window only exists in one session, then kill; if the current window exists in multiple sessions, then unlink.

+BTW, if you want to bind a key to kill current window, I would recommend `unlink-window -k` instead of `kill`.

 **move** action is similar to link, except the window at source window is moved to destination.